humaniverse/peralta/design-notes.md

 list of suspects (URL's) should be kept separate from the evidence dataframe.

 ## Implementation
-1. Download the peralta R package
-2. Create a new R project/dir (all files are stored relative to this project, not relative to root/home directories).
+Create a new R project/dir (all files are stored relative to this project, not relative to root/home directories).
 This means the website tracking can be ported between colleagues/machines, with history kept in git.

-3. Create a list of suspects (URL's)
+1. Create a list of suspects (URL's)
-4. Run peralta()
-5. Re-run peralta() as required.
+2. Run peralta() as required!

 ## Ideas
 1. Store list of files to pass into regex separately.
 Write some code (e.g.,